Leonilla Bariatinskaya: Life and family

-Her beauty created an impression at the Russian court, but her husband fell from favor, perhaps because his liberal treatment of his serfs.
+Her beauty created an impression at the Russian court, but her husband fell from favor, perhaps because of his liberal treatment of his serfs.
 They left Russia in 1848.
 Ludwig received, as a present from King Friedrich Wilhelm IV of Prussia, the former family seat Sayn Castle, which had been destroyed in the Thirty Years' War.
 With the purchase of a former knight's manor in Sayn, he gained the title of Prince (Fürst) zu Sayn-Wittgenstein-Sayn.
-They had extensive landholdings in Russia.
+They had extensive landholdings in the Russian Empire.
 Among their properties were Pavlino, Kamenka, south of Kiev, and Werki, in what is now Lithuania.
 Leonilla, who converted to Catholicism from Russian Orthodoxy, preferred Rome and Paris, where she witnessed the pillage of the Tuileries in 1848.
 The princely family moved from country to country with the seasons, taking with them their children, pets, servants and tutors.

 Ludwig and Leonilla owned the former Baroque manor of the Counts of Boos-Waldeck below Sayn Castle reconstructed into a princely residence in Gothic Revival style.
 Their youngest son Alexander married Yvonne, daughter of the French Duke of Blacas, and inherited Sayn after the morganatic marriages of his older brothers Peter, Friedrich and Ludwig.
 After his wife's early death, he remarried and spent his life as Count of Hachenburg in the former family residences in Hachenburg and Friedewald in the Westerwald.
 Princess Leonilla operated a monarchist and Catholic salon and died in 1918 at the age of 101 at her villa of Mon Abri on Lake Geneva, Switzerland.
 She was one of the longest-lived members of any royal family.